huiber121/Roommate-finder-Web-application-/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

 1. Server URL or IP:
-2. SSH username:
+2. SSH username: ubuntu@ec2-18-220-139-247.us-east-2.compute.amazonaws.com
-3. SSH password or key
+3. SSH password or key (this is the group_4.pem file in the credentials folder)
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.